 To become and remain proficient in mountain flying there is no substitute for actual and real life training with an experienced flying instructor or mountain pilot.
 Reading these pages is just the beginning of that training.
 Survival training should be part too.
 Here we discuss the flying techniques that will show you how to do ridge crossings, valley flying and more.

 Pilots should, no must, be familiar with density altitudes and its effect on their aircraft.
 Even human performance will be influenced.

 Density altitude becomes a factor in the mountains.
-Performance is going to suffer due to the high altitudes, add high temperature to the mix and low land pilots will be in for a big surprise!
+Aircraft performance is going to suffer due to high altitudes and when high temperatures are added to the mix, low land pilots will be in for a big surprise!

 Full power must be maintained after takeoff until a safe altitude is reached.
 With a down slope runway, rotate the aircraft to a flight level attitude and fly the aircraft off the down sloping runway.
 If you would rotate to the same attitude as on a normal flat runway it could result in a stall.

 Do make it a habit of joining an unfamiliar aerodrome via the overhead procedure.
 This way it is easy to check for the runway layout, wind direction, traffic and terrain.
 Follow close to the standard circuit pattern.
 Make sure you are familiar with the elevation of the field and runway distances.

 On approach the airspeed must be held quite accurately, in gusty conditions add a small amount to your approach speed (half the gust factor).
 True air- and ground speed will be higher due to higher density altitude and be ready for a full approach, be prepared for a go around.
 If you are attempting to land on a one-way runway, have the go around decision point well in front of the runway.